zaproxy/zap-api-docs/source/includes/explore.md

 * **Proxy Regression / Unit Tests** This is the recommended approach for security regression testing.
 Use this approach to explore the application, if you already have a test suite or unit tests in place.

-* **Open API/SOAP Definition**: Use this approach if you have a well defined Open API definition.
-The Open API plugin can be downloaded via the marketplace.
+* **OpenAPI/SOAP Definition**: Use this approach if you have a well defined OpenAPI definition.
+The OpenAPI plugin can be downloaded via the marketplace.

 ## Using Spider